Adding a subwoofer to your home audio system is kind of a big deal for everyone trying to improve one’s listening experience.

 However, this does not mean that we can completely neglect subwoofers just because a human ear cannot detect the direction the sound is coming from.
 On the contrary, subwoofers are very important for the operation process and, although it does not look like that, they can improve the audio reproduction of the entire system and make it sound incredible or completely destroy your listening experience.

 The fact that subwoofers send the sound in different directions tells us that we do not have to place them at an ear level or in a way that makes them face the “sweet spot” (listening position).

 So, should we simply put them on the floor?
 Is there a better option?

-As you could conclude from the introduction, placing subwoofers on the floor is not the perfect option.
+As you can conclude from the introduction, placing subwoofers on the floor is not the perfect option.
 It may be more practical than placing them at an ear level but, in order to achieve the best possible audio reproduction, it is not enough to simply put a subwoofer on the floor and forget about it.
 Here is why.

 First, we have mentioned the vibrations subwoofers create while producing the bass.
 The more powerful the bass, the more intense the vibrations.
 As much as they are great for your listening experience, they are not great for your floor, your family members, or your neighbors.

 This may seem silly but these vibrations can be transferred to other rooms in your house or through your floor to the ceiling of your neighbors living in an apartment below.

 Plus, they can get annoying not only for other people but also for you because they can cause specific rattling noise, especially when standing directly on a wooden floor, and that could completely destroy the sound quality.